Choens/choens.github.io/_posts/2014-08-18-Version-Control-For-Science.md

 layout: post
 category: Git

-excerpt: One skill the social sciences should adopt from the computer science world.
+excerpt: One skill the social sciences should adopt from computer science.

 ---